Coqueiro/trails-fc-simulator/README.md

 - **Available Quartz**: Select which quartz you have access to (use "All" to select everything)
 - **Prioritized Quartz** (optional): Quartz that will be tried first during the search
+- **Filter out builds without ALL prioritized quartzes**: When enabled, only shows builds containing all your prioritized quartz
 - **Desired Arts**: Select the arts you want to unlock in your build
 - **Max Builds**: Set how many build results you want (default: 50)